iSathyam31/iSathyam31/README.md

 - 🔭 I’m currently working on **Advanced Data Analytics**

-- 👨‍💻 All of my projects are available at [http://www.github.com/iSathyam31](http://www.github.com/iSathyam31)
+- 👨‍💻 All of my projects are available at [Github](http://www.github.com/iSathyam31)

 - 💬 You can ask my about **Data Science AI/ML or Any-Tech related Stuff**

 - 📫 Want to have a conversation?!
 Here's my E-mail **sathyama0302@gmail.com**

+- 💼 Check out my Portfolio Website [Here](https://sathyama.dorik.io/)

 ## 💬 Connet with me:
 <p align="left">